 Pro Tip: While vinegar really is amazing and seems like it can do almost anything, there are a few instances when you shouldn't turn to it!
 Never use vinegar on hardwood floors, granite and marble countertops, stone floors, and egg stains or spills.
-Just trust us on these!

 Looking for more great ideas?

 - If you like how vinegar is easy on your budget, check out our simplest budgeting method!